Skip to main content

 Symptoms - Menopause

 Most women will have some symptoms around menopause and perimenopause.
-The length and seriousness of these symptoms can vary from woman to woman.
+The length and seriousness of these symptoms can vary.

 Changes to your periods